vega/altair/doc/user_guide/customization.rst

 Adjusting Axis Limits
 ---------------------
-The default axis limit used by Altair is dependent on the type of the data (see, for example, :ref:`type-axis-scale`).
+The default axis limit used by Altair is dependent on the type of the data.
 To fine-tune the axis limits beyond these defaults, you can use the :class:`Scale` property of the axis encodings.
 For example, consider the following plot:

 .. altair-plot::